12 Reasons You Might Have a Migraine (Besides Hormones)

 You’re stressed out

 Yes, it’s true—stress at home or work could be causing that intense, throbbing migraine pain in your skull.
 But here’s the good news: research has shown that meditation could be a solution to chronic migraines.
 One study at the Wake Forest Baptist Medical Center found that adults with migraines who participated in a meditation and yoga program for eight weeks had shorter and less debilitating migraine headaches than those who received standard medical care.
 The members of the first group also tended to have less frequent and less severe migraine attacks, and reported having a greater sense of self-control over their migraines.
-These are the 8 types of headaches and how to get rid of them.
+(Here are more ways to deal with stress-related migraines.)

 You’re sensitive to sensory stimulation